iizukanao/picam/INSTALL.md

     $ cd ctng
     $ ct-ng menuconfig

-Then a configuration screen appears.
-The followings are for crosstool-ng 1.22.0, and it may not be applicable to later versions.
+Then we need to configure the cross compiler for our Raspberry Pi version.
+The following configurations are for crosstool-ng 1.22.0, and they may not be applicable to later versions.

 ### For Raspberry Pi generation 1 (A, B, A+, B+, zero)